 IMG_4861.jpeg

-But yea looking more into it the area you have outlined is more or less aligned with what is sad.
-Maybe even more south to Totma as there are findings of Chud there.
-A small minority perhaps?
+But yea, looking more into it, the area you have outlined is more or less aligned with what is said.
+Maybe even further south to Totma, as there are findings of Chud there.
+A small minority, perhaps?

 IMG_4860.jpeg